-Dean, Associate Vice President for Health Promotion, Chief Wellness Officer
+Dean, Vice President for Health Promotion, Chief Wellness Officer

 120 Newton Hall

 1585 Neil Avenue Columbus, OH 43210

 Bernadette Mazurek Melnyk – recognized nationally and globally for both her clinical knowledge and her innovative approaches to a wide range of health care challenges – serves as Vice President for Health Promotion, University Chief Wellness Officer, and Professor and Dean of the College of Nursing at The Ohio State University.
 She also is a professor of pediatrics and psychiatry at Ohio State’s College of Medicine.

 Dr. Melnyk’s groundbreaking work spans evidence-based practice, intervention research, child and adolescent mental health, and health and wellness.
 A frequent keynote speaker at national and international conferences, she has consulted with hundreds of healthcare systems and colleges worldwide on improving quality of care and patient outcomes by implementing and sustaining evidence-based practice.

 In 2013, Dr. Melnyk became one of the few women and nurses elected to the Institute of Medicine – a division of the National Academies of Sciences, Engineering, and Medicine whose members counsel government and private sector leaders to help them make informed health decisions.
 Election to the IOM is among the highest honors in the fields of health and medicine.

 Appointed by U.S. Department of Health and Human Services officials, Dr. Melnyk served a four-year term on the 16-member United States Preventive Services Task Force.
 That independent group of national experts in prevention and evidence-based medicine works to improve the health of all Americans by making evidence-based recommendations about clinical preventive services such as screenings, counseling services, or preventive medications.